isw-kudos/kudos-docs/docs/boards/connections/header-on-prem.md

 ## Open Boards

-You should now be able to load the Boards app with IBM Connections header at this path:
+You should now be able to load the Boards app with HCL Connections header at this path:

     https://[CONNECTIONS_URL]/boards